 If you are seeking roles within HR, you may find that employers require a qualification that leads to membership of the Chartered Institute of Personnel and Development (CIPD).
 This programme is accredited by the CIPD and has been specifically designed to meet the needs of HR professionals wishing to further their career and progress into senior roles.

-If you have some experience within the working environment and want to develop your HRM knowledge or have completed an HRM (or related) degree, find out more about the opportunities on offer through the MA in Human Resource Management might be the perfect next step in your career progression.
+If you have some experience within the working environment and want to develop your HRM knowledge or have completed an HRM (or related) degree, the MA in Human Resource Management might be the perfect next step in your career progression.

 Park Campus, the larger of the two campuses, is set in 80 acres of open green parkland, occupying an impressive and spacious site.

 Facilities available on-site include a sports hall, restaurant, Students’ Union, Student Centre, shop, bar and nightclub.
 Safe and secure accommodation for more than 1,300 students is spread throughout Park Campus, with the majority placed within our student village combining stunning green spaces with welcoming Halls of Residence.